Adrenal Insufficiency and Addison's Disease

 - loss of blood flow to the pituitary

-- radiation for the treatment of pituitary tumors
+- radiation for the treatment of pituitary or nearby tumors

 - surgical removal of parts of the hypothalamus